ShejaEddy/flutter-reading-app/README.md

-# 📖📖 Flutter Soma App
+# Flutter Soma App

-A simple Flutter app to Read and Download books.
+A simple Flutter app to Read and Download books, inspired from ebooks.
 The Books included in the app are from the [Public Domain](https://en.wikipedia.org/wiki/Public_domain) (Expired Copyright and completely free).